 The audit of Licensee's records shall be at the expense of Licensor.
 However, if a discrepancy is found to be more than five percent (>5%) in favour of Licensor, Licensee shall be obligated to reimburse Licensor for the cost of the audit, as well as to pay Licensor that portion of the fees that the audit reveals has not been paid by Licensee.

-All amounts paid to the Licensor pursuant to Agreement shall be without deduction of any exchange, collection, or other charges, but maybe after deduction of withholding or other similar taxes is mandatory under the applicable law.
+All amounts paid to the Licensor pursuant to Agreement shall be without deduction of any exchange, collection, or other charges, but maybe after deduction of income tax as is mandatory under the applicable law.

 Product and Derivative Technology

-Any Product orDerivative Technology, and IP over such Product orDerivative Technology, shall be(PLEASE TICK WHAT IS APPROPRIATE AND STRIKE OFF WHAT IS NOT RELEVANT):
+Any Product andDerivative Technology, and IP over such Product andDerivative Technology, shall be(PLEASE TICK WHAT IS APPROPRIATE AND STRIKE OFF WHAT IS NOT RELEVANT):

 ☐ jointly owned by the Parties, and neither party shall have the right to deal with the same, including to apply for IP over the same, or license or commercialise the same, without the prior written consent of the other.